AJWS Global Justice Fellowship: FAQ

 Expenses paid by AJWS and subsidized by our donors:

-- International flight, accommodations, food and activities during international travel component
+- International flight, accommodations, group meals and activities during international travel component

-- Domestic flights, accommodations, food and activities for U.S.-based engagement events/trainings
+- Domestic flights, accommodations, group meals and activities for U.S.-based engagement events/trainings

 - Programmatic costs (e.g. AJWS curriculum, group medical supplies, trainings, etc.)